paveljurca/notes/druhych-myslenky.md

 > Píšu, abych se zbavil melancholie v samotě svého hradu,
 > abych počestně a užitečně strávil čas.
 > *Michel de Montaigne*

 .

-> Now we that are strong ought to
-> bear the infirmities of the weak
-> and not to please ourselves.
-> *Romans 15:1*

-.